-Usually we are excited and enthusiastic about the opportunity to show you a a new sci-fi movie trailer.
+Usually we are excited and enthusiastic about the opportunity to show you a new sci-fi movie trailer.

 Not this time.